Applying to the Transformation of Mental Health Care Program

 Goal of the Program

 We are soliciting applications for academic investigators conducting research to demonstrate the benefits of novel ways to access or deliver mental health care or prevention approaches that can be implemented at scale.
-This application is specifically for high quality research that builds upon promising pilot work and will lead to a larger demonstration project.
-Requests for service projects and applications that primarily focus on expanding services or measuring quality within an organization will not be reviewed.
+This application is specifically for high quality research that builds upon promising pilot work, adapts interventions for future scaling using established principles from community participatory approaches and implementation science frameworks, and has the potential to lead to a larger demonstration project.
+Requests for service projects and applications that primarily focus on expanding services or measuring quality within an organization without a rigorous research component or without pilot data related to the intervention will not be reviewed.

-In particular, Klingenstein Third Generation Foundation is interested in improving access to high quality mental health care and prevention for children and adolescents through the use of novel models or promising approaches, including expanding the number of professional and paraprofessional treatment personnel who are trained to deliver mental health services, delivering care in non-psychiatric settings (e.g., primary care, schools, home, or other novel settings), digital technology (e.g., the internet, apps for cell phones), and approaches that help parents access care for their children.
+In particular, Klingenstein Third Generation Foundation is interested in improving access to high quality mental health care and prevention for children and adolescents through the use of novel models or promising approaches leveraging the latest science from mental health services research and implementation science.
+This includes (but is not exhaustive):

-The primary outcomes of the project include improved access and/or reduced time to service delivery, or implementation outcomes such as stakeholder involvement, acceptability, feasibility, and fidelity.
+The primary outcomes of the project should include implementation outcomes such as reach, acceptability, feasibility, and fidelity and/or service outcomes such as improved access and/or reduced time to service delivery (See Proctor et al 2023, Implementation Science)¹.
 Primary outcomes should demonstrate that the project is being designed for scalability.
-Secondary outcomes include clinical or functional outcomes that are likely to improve when access to care is high quality, such as decreased symptoms, burdens and maladaptive behaviors associated with mental health challenges; improved educational, relational and health outcomes; or enhanced youth and family functioning.
+Secondary outcomes include clinical or functional outcomes that are likely to improve with access to high quality care, such as decreased symptoms, burdens, and/or maladaptive behaviors associated with mental health challenges; improved educational, relational, and/or health outcomes; or enhanced youth and family functioning.